 INTERIM UNIVERSITY OF MINNESOTA TWIN CITIES LAND ACKNOWLEDGEMENT

-Before we begin, we first want to acknowledge that the University of Minnesota Twin Cities is built within the traditional homelands of the Dakota people.
+We acknowledge that the University of Minnesota Twin Cities is built within the traditional homelands of the Dakota people.
 It is important to acknowledge the peoples on whose land we live, learn, and work as we seek to improve and strengthen our relations with our tribal nations.
 We also acknowledge that words are not enough.
 We must ensure that our institution provides support, resources, and programs that increase access to all aspects of higher education for our American Indian students, staff, faculty, and community members.

 UNIVERSITY OF MINNESOTA DULUTH LAND ACKNOWLEDGEMENT

-We collectively acknowledge that the University of Minnesota Duluth is located on the traditional, ancestral, and contemporary lands of Indigenous people.
+We acknowledge that the University of Minnesota Duluth is located on the traditional, ancestral, and contemporary lands of Indigenous people.
 The University resides on land that was cared for and called home by the Ojibwe people, before them the Dakota and Northern Cheyenne people, and other Native peoples from time immemorial.
 Ceded by the Ojibwe in an 1854 treaty, this land holds great historical, spiritual, and personal significance for its original stewards, the Native nations and peoples of this region.
 We recognize and continually support and advocate for the sovereignty of the Native nations in this territory and beyond.
 By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the University of Minnesota Duluth accountable to American Indian peoples and nations.

 In Support of Our Asian Community Members